Orchestration Designer and Runtime

 - Process Control Panel

-User can get metrics about each process, number of instances and possible problem
+User can get metrics about each process, number of instances and problem.

 Let us assume the following process is created in the Process Designer: